 International and inter-city train tickets can be bought both online and at train stations.

-Buses are a safe, reasonably priced and comfortable means of getting around.
-There are many bus routes which are serviced by a variety of bus companies.
+Buses are a safe, reasonably-priced and comfortable means of getting around.
+There are many bus routes serviced by a variety of bus companies.
 Long-distance buses are a common means of internal travel and international bus routes travel to cities such as Skopje, Belgrad and Istanbul.

 Bus tickets can be bought at bus stations, at bus company offices and, depending on the company, online.
+Expats may also be able to buy tickets once on the bus, but it is recommended to buy the ticket in advance.
 Bus schedules and routes are typically displayed in Cyrillic, which can be challenging for expats who can't read the alphabet.

 Taxis in Bulgaria

-Smartphone rideshare apps such as Uber and Lyft do not operate in Bulgaria.
-However, taxi apps such as TaxiMe, Maxim and Taxistars enable expats to book a taxi service through their phones.
+Rideshare apps such as Uber and Lyft do not operate in Bulgaria, but taxi apps such as TaxiMe, Maxim and Taxistars enable expats to book a taxi service through their phones.
 As expats can set their routes through these apps, they allow travellers to bypass any language issues, while also providing an estimate of fare costs.

 Driving in Bulgaria

 Foreign residents who don't live near public transport might need to consider buying a car.
-The country has a large second-hand car market.
-A variety of car makes are available at a cheaper cost than in most EU countries.
+The country has a large second-hand car market, and a variety of car makes are available at a cheaper cost than in most EU countries.